tflo/AutoDiscountRepair/readme.md

 In Modern WoW, you can get a discount when repairing gear at a repair merchant.
 This faction discount applies if the merchant belongs to a reputation faction and your standing with that faction is above Neutral.
 The discount percentage varies based on your standing: 5%, 10%, 15%, or 20%.
 This can be substantial over time or with a steep repair bill.

-Every time you interact with a repair merchant, the addon checks if you get your configured minimum discount (default is 20%, the max.).
-If Yes, the addon will auto-repair for you.
-If not, you’ll get a message in the chat console about the actual discount and repair price, so you can decide whether to repair manually or not.
+Whenever you interact with a repair merchant, the addon checks if you are getting at least your set minimum discount (default is 20%, which is the max).
+If you do, it will automatically repair your gear for you.
+If not, you'll see a message in the chat showing the actual discount and repair cost, so you can decide if you want to repair manually or not.

 That’s it.
 No bells and no whistles.